frozenjs/frozenjs.github.io/markdown/2013-04-25-building-breakouts-with_frozenjs.md

 - game classes: Ball, Brick, Paddle, etc.
 - Also modules containing data for game levels and physics.

-Aside from javascript and html, we have a resources folder containing the images and sounds from the original Breakouts project.
+Aside from JavaScript and HTML, we have a resources folder containing the images and sounds from the original Breakouts project.

 -------------------------

 ## Breakout specific physics and logic

-To simplify things we deferred the physics calculations of the game to box2d.
+To simplify things we deferred the physics calculations of the game to [box2d](https://code.google.com/p/box2dweb/).

-This allowed us to use the Frozen box2d physics editor.
+This allowed us to use the [Frozen box2d physics editor](http://phated.github.io/frozen-editor/).
 We dropped the pre-rendered game background into the editor and simply traced the walls in the game as static rectangles.
-That gave us the JSON we used in the walls.js module that we add to the box2d world intance in the game.
+That gave us the JSON we used in the walls.js module that we add to the box2d world instance in the game.

 ### Physics tweaks: